JustAGhosT/phoenixvc-idea-generator/docs/migration/components/statcard/phase-a.md

 ## Notes and Observations

 The current StatCard component is already well-designed with good accessibility features and a comprehensive API.
-The migration will focus on standardizing the styling approach with LESS modules and ensuring consistency with other components in the new system.
+The migration will focus on standardizing the styling approach with CSS Modules and Tailwind utilities, ensuring consistency with other components in the new system.
+The use of Tailwind will help maintain a consistent design language while CSS Modules will provide scoped styling to prevent conflicts.

 ## Phase A Approval